-Informal employment, as identified in these data, includes:
+Informal employment, as identified by the International Labour Organization, includes:

-- Employers and own account workers who work in production units in the informal sector - that is production units that are not legally constituted (excluding quasicorporations) and are not registered in the national tax system. - Employees without effective formal arrangements such as social insurance, and access to paid annual leave and sick leave. - Contributing family workers, regardless of the formal or informal nature of the production unit where they work.
+- Employers and own account workers who work in production units in the informal sector that is production units that are not legally constituted (excluding quasi-corporations) and are not registered in the national tax system. - Employees without social security contribution. - Contributing family workers, regardless of the formal or informal nature of the production unit where they work.